Will Young: Personal life

 In March 2002, after winning Pop Idol, Young publicly came out as gay, pre-empting a tabloid newspaper from outing him.
 He also stated that he had never hidden it and was comfortable with his sexual orientation.
 As of 2017, Young was in a relationship.

 Young's main home is a house in Dalston, East London.
 He also owns a 17th-century cottage in the middle of Bodmin Moor, Cornwall, where he is a keen gardener.
-He also owns a Georgian townhouse worth around £1 million Calne, Wiltshire.
+He also owns a Georgian townhouse worth around £1 million in Calne, Wiltshire.

 On 30 July 2020, it was confirmed that Young's twin brother, Rupert, had died, aged 41.
 A spokesperson for the family said, "Will's relationship with Rupert had been tough over the years at times, and they had both spoken about the mental health problems which had made it challenging... there were hopes he had turned a corner and they are a very loving family — and utterly devastated by his passing."

 In 2020, Young adopted two dogs which had faced euthanasia in America.

 In April 2021, Young spoke about his experiences at his prep school, Horris Hill Preparatory School in Newbury, saying he had had PTSD.
 He said, "I've been thinking a lot about prep school, and wondering if any of those institutions will be brought to justice for the things that I saw happen... kids thrown against radiators.
 Other things I can't talk about."
 Young also remembered drunk teachers "rolling around dormitories", and one "you wouldn't go for a ride with...
 Teachers looking at our penises in the shower, in the bath...
 There was such a sense of injustice from things that I experienced and witnessed...
 I think I escaped — not that it didn't damage me."

 In an August 2024 interview with Attitude magazine, Young expressed his desire to start a family, specifying fostering children.
 He shared, "I think I'd be very good at being emotionally available and emotionally validating.
 That's the key for kids or young people."